Matcha.Guide

 Matcha and Cortisol: Best Morning Timing for Steady Energy

-For most people, matcha works best 60-90 minutes after waking, ideally with or after food, not immediately on an empty stomach.
+For most people: wait 60-90 minutes after waking, then drink matcha with or after food.

 Weekly matcha updates